Nominations are due March 31.

 AFSA's Constructive Dissent Awards recognize Foreign Service members who work constructively within the system to change policy and performance for the better.
 Such dissents may be made in any non-public channel including meetings, e-mails to superiors, memoranda, telegrams, or via the State Department's formal Dissent Channel.
 Thus, AFSA's Constructive Dissent Awards may be given to, but are not restricted to, employees who send in Dissent Channel messages.
-The deadline for nominations is February 28 of each year.
+The deadline for nominations is March 31.

 These awards are meant to highlight the professionalism and spirit of service and volunteerism found within the Foreign Service community.
 The three awards honors community liaison officers, office management specialists and family members for their important contributions at work, at home and in the community at large.
-The deadline for nominations is February 28 of each year.
+The deadline for nominations is March 31.

 Each year, AFSA selects a truly inspiring and respected diplomat or public servant to receive our highest award for their contributions to the conduct and success of American diplomacy.
 The criteria call for a sustained commitment to the cause for a good portion of their professional lives; with a roster of previous winners ranging from President George H.W.
 Bush to Senator Sam Nunn to Ambassador Richard Parker, there is no shortage of patriots and practitioners of diplomacy from which to choose.